-Father Of SEAL Killed In Trump's Yemen Raid: ‘Don't Hide Behind My Son's Death'
+Father Of Navy SEAL Killed In Yemen Demands Investigation

 Owens, who is a veteran, told the Miami Herald he refused to meet with Trump when he and Ivanka went to Dover Air Force Base in Delaware to pay respects to his son, Chief Special Warfare Operator William “Ryan” Owens.